Where to Find Bookkeeping Services for Your Small Business

 When you find one or two bookkeeping services you want to explore, call and talk to them.
 Discuss their bookkeeping philosophy, whether they offer the services you need, and whether their rates are reasonable.
 Companies like BookWerksTM offer a flat-fee monthly subscription so there are no surprises at the end of the month.

-During your conversation, you will be able to tell whether they understand the needs of a company in your industry, can put financial information into plain English, and will be good partners for your business.
+During your conversation, you will be able to tell whether they understand the needs of a company like yours, can put financial information into plain English, and will be good partners for your business.

 Ask Questions